lusis/apithings/FAQ.md

 So back to challenging assumptions.
 I took this project as an opportunity to remind myself WHY I use routers like `chi` and `gin` by manually implementing the router functionality.
 I feel like this makes you a better mentor and teacher (ask me about pointer recievers sometime).

-This project will probably migrate to `chi` at some point when the pain of maintaining my own budget router becomes too painful.
+Having said that, maintaining my own router became cumbersome and made the code much less readable so I did end up migrating to `chi` internally.

 ### `mysql`/`postgres` support
 Coming soon.
 Sqlite was the easiest local option and needed for one of the deploy models I'm working on.